bagder/docs/curl-vs-wget.md

 # curl vs Wget

 The main differences as I (Daniel Stenberg) see them.
-Please consider my bias towards [curl](http://curl.haxx.se) since after all, curl curl is my baby - but I contribute to [Wget](http://www.gnu.org/software/wget/) as well.
+Please consider my bias towards [curl](http://curl.haxx.se) since after all, curl is my baby - but I contribute to [Wget](http://www.gnu.org/software/wget/) as well.

 Please let me know if you have other thoughts or comments on this document.